The best vegetarian protein sources

 How much protein do we need a day?

-If you're cutting out certain food groups such as meat and fish, you might think your protein options are somewhat limited, but there are lots of options for packing in the nutrients.
+If you're cutting out certain food groups such as meat and fish, you might think your protein choices are somewhat limited, but there are lots of options for packing in the nutrients.

 Try our milk-based super berry smoothie to kick off your day.

 Eggs are an easily available, cheap source of nutrients.
-A single hard-boiled egg contains around 6g of protein and makes a nutritious, filling breakfast or lunchtime meal.
+A single hard-boiled egg contains around 7g of protein and makes a nutritious, filling breakfast or lunchtime meal.
 They're also easily digestible and low in calories.
+Try our protein-rich scrambled egg and feta hash.

 Get more information on the health benefits of nuts in our essential guide.

 Want to bulk up the protein on your plate?
-Check out our essential protein recipe collection for more inspiration.
+Check out our high-protein recipe collections for more inspiration:

-This article was last reviewed 23 April 2017 by Kerry Torrens.
+This article was last reviewed on 23 March 2022 by Tracey Raye.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.